munshkr/SampleBank.sc/README.md

 // ...

 // SampleBank adds a new Event type called \sample, which will try to add a \buf
 // key automatically based on some other keys.
-You have two possibilities:
 //
 // Suppose you have this Synthdef for playing mono samples (